tremartian/Affordable_Modular_IoT_Gateway/README.md

 ![image](https://user-images.githubusercontent.com/49767803/234206661-8629095c-5fdf-40fa-9fad-98732207f967.png)

 # Getting Started
 Please refer to the documentation provided in this repository for detailed information on the hardware and software requirements, setup instructions, and example implementations.
-The templates for Module A and Module B are a good strating point.
+The templates and examples for Module A and Module B are a good strating point.

 # License
 This project is open-source and available under the MIT License.